dendronhq/dendron-site/vault/dendron.alternatives.obsidian-vs-dendron.md

 > Dendron is your IDE for General Knowledge, see how it stacks up vs. Obsidian.

-Obsidian is a knowledge base that works on your local markdown files.
+Obsidian is a knowledge base that works on your local Markdown files.
 Unlike Obsidian, Dendron is open source, hierarchically structured and scales with you so can organize (and find) any amount of information.

 ## A Knowledge Base that Scales
 ![[dendron://dendron.dendron-site/dendron.faq#how-is-dendron-different-from-x-note-taking-tool,1:#*]]